EduardoP103/Selenium/README.md

 # Selenium
-Prueba en Python y ChromeDriver
+Test in Python and ChromeDriver